greggersaurus/ModelConverter/README.md

 ------------

-The idea of this project is to create a command line application that takes common 3D object file types (i.e. stl and obj files) and converts them into different formats and/or modifies the object data for future processing or conversion.
+The idea of this project is to create a command line application that takes common 3D object file types (i.e. stl and obj), isolates faces (i.e. connected triangles on the same plane) and then produces a file with the outlines of these faces so that they can be cut of material using a laser wood cutter and then assembled in the real world.

 Inputs
 ------